Da Nang

 Da Nang: Vietnam’s Most Liveable City Done Right

-The city was heavily damaged during the Vietnam War (it was the site of the first US combat troop landing in 1965) and much of it is modern.
-But modernised has meant liveable: wide streets, a good river promenade, clean beaches, and an independent food culture that’s among the strongest in the country.
+The city was the site of the first US combat troop landing in 1965 and was heavily damaged during the Vietnam War.
+The rebuilt city is predominantly modern, but the modernity has produced something genuinely liveable: wide streets, a river promenade, clean beaches, and a food culture that produces some of the most distinctive regional dishes in Vietnam.

 What to See

-Marble Mountains (Ngu Hanh Son) are five marble and limestone outcrops 8 km south of the city centre, each named for a natural element.
-The accessible hills are Thuy Son (water) and Moc Son (wood).
-Thuy Son has the most to see: the Huyen Khong cave complex inside the mountain contains three Buddhist shrines in caverns illuminated by natural light from openings in the rock ceiling.
-The carving throughout the site spans several centuries.
+Marble Mountains (Ngu Hanh Son) are five limestone outcrops 8km south of the city centre, each named for a natural element.
+The most accessible hill, Thuy Son, contains the Huyen Khong cave complex: Buddhist shrines inside caverns illuminated by natural light coming through openings in the ceiling high above.
+The combination of natural architecture and centuries of accumulated religious decoration makes this one of the more unusual sacred sites in central Vietnam.
 Entry 40,000 VND.
-Stone carving workshops operate at the mountain’s base; the craftsmanship is serious and pieces range from small (and easily carried) to enormous.
-Prices are fixed.
+The stone-carving workshops at the mountain’s base employ genuine craftspeople; pieces range from small carvings to full-sized Buddhas.

 Ba Na Hills with the Golden Bridge gets most of the Instagram attention.
-The bridge held by two giant stone hands does photograph extraordinarily well.
-The cable car up to Ba Na Hills is the longest in Southeast Asia (5.8 km).
-The French Village theme park at the summit is overwrought, but the views over the central Vietnamese landscape in clear weather are genuine.
-Allow half a day.
+The bridge held by two giant stone hands photographs extremely well.
+The cable car up (5.8km, the longest in Southeast Asia) provides genuine views.
+The French Village at the summit is overwrought, but the landscape in clear weather is real.
 Entry and cable car: around 750,000 VND.

 Beaches